Lacey Chabert: Early life

 Lacey Nicole Chabert was born on September 30, 1982 in Hattiesburg, Mississippi, and raised in nearby Purvis.
 Her father is Cajun from Louisiana.
 She has a younger brother, Tony, and an older sister, Chrissy.
 Their oldest sister, Wendy, died of a heart attack in November 2021.
-Lacey was "World's Baby Petite" in the "World's Our Little Miss Scholarship Competition" in 1985.
 She also participated in beauty pageants as a child and was once named Miss Jr. Mississippi.

 Acting career

 1985–2003: Beginnings and breakthrough with Party of Five

 Some of Chabert's earliest roles were in television commercials for Burger King, Triaminic, Cough Syrup, Zest and Secret Beauties dolls.
 In 1992–93, Chabert played the role of young Cosette in Les Misérables on Broadway.
 She appeared on The Broadway Kids' first album The Broadway Kids Sing Broadway (1994), where she sang her own solos on such songs as "The Girl I Mean to Be" (from The Secret Garden) and "Castle on a Cloud" (from Les Misérables).
 In 1994, she landed the role of Claudia Salinger on the Fox network teen/family drama series Party of Five.
 The show centered on the five Salinger siblings, who are orphaned after their parents are killed in a car accident caused by a drunk driver.
 The show received positive reviews and ran for six seasons, from September 12, 1994 to May 3, 2000.
 She won The Hollywood Reporters annual YoungStar Award for Best Performance by a Young Actress in a Drama TV Series in both 1997 and 1998 for Party of Five, and was nominated three other times for her work in 1999 to 2000.
 The YoungStar awards honor the best film, TV, and music performances made exclusively by 6- to 18-year-olds.

 Chabert made her big-screen debut starring as Penny Robinson in Lost in Space (1998).
 She then had a supporting role as Amanda Becker in the parody film Not Another Teen Movie (2001), and provided the voice of Aleu, the title character's daughter, in Balto 2: Wolf Quest (2002).

-In addition to her animation voice work as Eliza Thornberry from 1998–2004, Chabert was the voice of Meg Griffin, uncredited, on the first season of Family Guy in 1999, after which Mila Kunis took over the role when Chabert became too busy with schooling and her other work.
+In addition to her animation voice work as Eliza Thornberry from 1998–2004, Chabert was the voice of Meg Griffin, uncredited, on the first season of Family Guy in 1999.
+Mila Kunis took over the role when Chabert became too busy with schooling and her other work.